Maughan-Lab/pyfaults/docs/layer.md

 `genChildLayer(self, childName, transVec)`

-Creates a new Layer object that is a copy of the original Layer displaced by a given translation vector
+&nbsp;&nbsp; Creates a new Layer object that is a copy of the original Layer displaced by a given translation vector

 &nbsp;&nbsp; **Parameters:**